sandeeps311/copier-mlops-template/README.md

    - you update the `CHANGELOG.md`
    - additional packages are required in `environment*.yaml` or `requirements.txt`
-   - your project requires packages in PMI's Azure PIP repository; these are specified in `pmi-dtsc-requirements.txt`
+   - your project requires packages in Azure PIP repository; these are specified in `dtsc-requirements.txt`
    - additional typo corrections are required in `.typos.toml`
    - alterations are needed in `.gitignore` or `.dockerignore`
    - multiple docker image builds are needed in `.ci/azure-pipeline-publish.yaml`